 So, I begin to untangle my memories, to evaluate each student and connect the dots of what qualities strung these diverse thriving individuals together.
 In my reflection, I found four qualities/actions these students shared.

 Each student had a connection with and in the school.
-Each had a friend who had their back, classes they liked to attend, school activities they enjoyed and/or teachers who made them feel important.
+Each had a friend who had their back, classes they liked to attend, school activities they enjoyed and/or school staff who made them feel important.
 There was at least one place they belonged or person they connected with.

 Okay, maybe I’m amping here because I remember none of the students as having all their stuff together at all times.
-(And I’m pretty sure I excessively told one to “PUT YOUR PHONE IN YOUR BACKPACK AND SET THE BACKPACK BY MY DESK” a generous amount of times. *In his defense, he always did.*) But with the support of family, friends and/or teachers, they learned to get assignments in, study for tests, kill projects… Despite the bumps, they figured it out.
+(And I’m pretty sure I excessively told one to “PUT YOUR PHONE IN YOUR BACKPACK AND SET THE BACKPACK BY MY DESK” a generous amount of times. *In his defense, he always did.*) But in school, theses former students learned to get assignments in, study for tests, kill projects… Despite the bumps, they figured it out.

 Okay, sometimes this happened by default.
 (Maybe I shouldn’t gossip because that person that I do actually like but I verbally shredded just blocked me from snapchat.
 Lesson learned.)
-Then sometimes it happened through students pausing to reflect, talking to a teacher, unpacking thoughts with a friend and learning about themselves through their educational journey.
-I’ve watched some kids stretch from 5′ to 6’2” (it’s nuts!)…but also most scholars also grow mentally as they metamorphose from kid to young adult.
+Then sometimes it happened through students pausing to reflect, talking to a teacher, or unpacking thoughts with a friend.
+Every new school year, I watched these former high school seniors grow mentally through their educational journey and metamorphose from kid to young adult.

 The students reached out when they needed help.
 All our inner beings pulse we’re not supposed to do life alone…ask for help.
 From a teacher, counselor, coach…reach out.
 These students learned to listen to that wisdom.

-As parents, we can grow these qualities in our kids and it starts with relationship.
-Building on our foundation of love and trust we have with our kids, we can these questions at the beginning and throughout the school year to find out where our kids are and how we can support them.
+As parents, we can grow these qualities in our kids.
+Building on our foundation of love and trust we have with our kids, we can ask these questions at the beginning and throughout the school year to find out where our kids are and how we can support them.

-Every kid wants their child to thrive in school.
+Every mom wants her child to thrive in school.
 Ask these four simple questions to help them get there. #momlife #raisingkids #schoolagekids #school Click To Tweet

 *This post contains affiliate links*